Project Materials

 Nigerian Police Force: The Nigeria Police is the principal law enforcement and the lead security agency in Nigeria with staff strength of about 371,800.
 There are currently plans to increase the force to 650,000, adding 280,000 new recruits to the existing 370,000.

-Security: The state of being from danger, threat or a state of being safe, as well as the measures taken to be safe or protected.
+Security: The state of being free from danger, threat or a state of being safe, as well as the measures taken to be safe or protected.

 REFERENCES